gmesser/scmcdroot/README.md

 ## scmwd - shell script
 Print the scm working directory, ie. the directory containing the .git, .svn, .bzr, or .p4 directory.

-You can change to that directory by executing one of the following commands:
+You can change to that directory by executing the following command:

 ```
 cd `scmwd`